kronosta/y1-language/DOCUMENTATION.md

 In order to apply it, you will also need to defer another copy of the `?DefineShort` command.
 The best use of these methods is simply to escape the short macro so it can be used literally in the code.

-Also note that `?ShortMacro`, due to the way it works internally, will immediately restart the preprocessor cycle with the macro applied to everything after this call, and all directives ignored until the new cycle.
+Also note that `?DefineShort`, due to the way it works internally, will immediately restart the preprocessor cycle with the macro applied to everything after this call, and all directives ignored until the new cycle.
 This means that the short macro can be used in other directives, but it also means that the later directives will effectively have one extra `?Defer` and the earlier ones will run again before getting to this point.